MostafaElmarakpy/Talabat-API/README.md

 ### Monitoring and Logging
 - Health checks available at `/health`
-- Logs are written to console and can be viewed using `docker-compose logs`
+- Logs are written to the console and can be viewed using `docker-compose logs`

 ### Contributing
 1. Fork the repository